Skip page header and navigation

 112 UCAS Points

-The Mechanical Engineering programme aims to provide you with a thorough grounding in mechanical engineering science and its application in design and the solution of a range of engineering problems.
-Mechanical engineering is used in all branches of industry where machines are used or designed and the demand for well-educated engineers continues to outstrip the supply.
+Our Mechanical Engineering programme aims to give you a strong understanding of mechanical engineering.
+You will learn how to apply this knowledge in design and solving various engineering problems.
+Mechanical engineering is essential in all branches of industry where machines are used or created, and there is a growing need for skilled engineers in this field.

 Course details